myothiha/obsidian/VLLM/LLM-Based/Gemma3.md

 # Dataset
-- the same as Gemma 2?
+-

 # Architecture

 - [[SigLIP]] as a Vision Encoder
 - [[SentencePiece]] as a Tokenizer
 - Grouped-query attentions (GQA)
+- Pan and Scan Method for flexible resolutions
--
+- Pre-training with Knowledge distillation

 # Training Process